cobusbernard/cobusbernard.github.io/content/posts/2015-02-13/openvpn-on-digital-ocean/index.md

 docker run --volumes-from $OVPN_DATA --rm kylemanna/openvpn ovpn_getclient CLIENTNAME > CLIENTNAME.ovpn
 ```

-The client isntallation is trivial and the guide does a great job covering all the major operating systems.
+The client installation is trivial and the guide does a great job covering all the major operating systems.